Marketing legend Gary Halbert was fond of asking his students a question:

 The Yoast SEO plugin for WordPress simplifies this process for me, and this start-to-finish guide from Moz.com will get you up to speed (if you use WordPress).

-Otherwise, do a google search for “optimize blog post [name of your CMS here].”
+Otherwise, I’d just do a google search for “optimize blog post + ‘name of favorite CMS here’.”

 If I were you, I’d take a little bit of time to create an SEO-related checklist similar to this one from Hubspot.
 That way, you don’t have to remember all the to-dos from post to post.